-"Festival Express” brings to light long-dormant footage from a summer 1970 whistle-stop railway tour across Canada by the Grateful Dead, Janis Joplin, the Band, Buddy Guy and other less familiar but no less influential acts.
-Pic could chug through first-run and tube engagements before hitting the jackpot on DVD.
+A major missing link in the chain of films from those early outdoor rock festivals that snaked roughly from Monterey in 1967 to Watkins Glen in 1973, “Festival Express” brings to light long-dormant footage from a summer 1970 whistle-stop railway tour across Canada by the Grateful Dead, Janis Joplin, the Band, Buddy Guy and other less familiar but no less influential acts.
+An instant ancillary classic for music fans, pic could also chug through first-run and tube engagements before hitting the jackpot on DVD.

 The event was the brainstorm of then-22-year-old business student Ken Walker and Thor Eaton (of the Canuck retailing powerhouse Eatons).
 It was conceived as a movable musical feast, with the creme de la creme of rock acts steaming westward from Toronto to Winnipeg and Calgary in a string of cars specially outfitted by Canadian National Railway with gear, beds and booze.

 Trouble began right away in Toronto, as idealistic young people stampeded the gates to protest what they felt to be an outrageous $14 ticket price.
 Jerry Garcia grabbed a microphone and pleaded for “coolness.”
 This unrest followed them throughout the tour, resulting in a financial bath that has left Walker bitter to this day: “The audiences weren’t worth the effort,” he says in contempo interview footage that provides pic’s often split-screen running commentary.
 “I gave the public too much and they didn’t deserve it.”